massif-press/gmgen/README.md

 **If Definitions and Templates are ultimately converted to ValueMap items, what's to stop me from defining all my data as values?**

-> Nothing, and that's a completely valid way to lay our your library data.
+> Nothing, and that's a completely valid way to lay out your library data.
 Definitions and Templates are simply organizational tools.

-**If Definitions and Templates are ultimately converted to ValueMap items, what's to stop me from defining all my data as values?**

-> Nothing, and that's a completely valid way to lay our your library data.
-Definitions and Templates are simply organizational tools.

-**There are no self-referential checks.
+**There is no self-referential checking.
 Does that mean I can make runaway loops?**

 > Yes, however the generator will bail after a number of iteration (100 by default), so it's unlikely to cause a crash unless you dramatically increase the iteration limit.